November 19, 2013

 The Reuben Sandwich: a classic staple sandwich recipe that couldn’t be made gluten-free until now!
 Did you know Rudi’s Gluten-Free makes an excellent line of sandwich breads!
 It is made with “Only the Good Stuff,” meaning that GMO’s, additives, preservatives and high-fructose corn syrup are all ingredients that are left out of our small-batch recipes!

 Our Reuben Sandwich recipe is a little different from most in that we included sautéed red onion and green bell pepper.
 Most Reuben Sandwich recipes call for Russian or Thousand Island dressing, which anyone can easily make from scratch.
-However, if you are pressed for time, we highly recommend checking out Annie’s Homegrown Thousand Island Dressing, which is 100% organic and gluten-free!
+However, if you’re pressed for time, you can use any store-bought Thousand Island dressing.

 Ingredients (Serves 6):